 Admission of Freshman Students

-Students accepted for admission to CLU should have completed a college preparatory program with above average achievement.
+Students accepted for admission to Cal Lutheran should have completed a college preparatory program with above average achievement.
 The following high school course pattern is required as a minimum: four years of English, three of mathematics (through Algebra II), two of foreign language, two of social studies and two of lab science.
 Applications from promising students who have not completed such a college preparatory program will be reviewed on an individual basis by the Admission Committee.

 In addition to the measurement of achievement and aptitude as indicated on transcripts and test scores, other factors considered in the admission process include: recommendations; excellence in co-curricular activities; high achievement in the visual or performing arts; initiative and seriousness of purpose as evidenced through work, travel experiences or contributions to home, church, community and school.